U54Bioinformatics/03A_scRNA_Archetype_Mutitasklearning_Analysis/README.md

 ```

-Step 4: Fit the polytope for the optimum number of archtype.
+#### 4: Fit the polytope for the optimum number of archtype.
 This object will also contain archetype scores for each cell.

 ```{r}
 # Fit the polytopes based on optimal number of archetypes and plot